giantswarm/docs/sources/installation/gettingstarted2.md

 CMD ["/usr/local/bin/node", "server.js"]
 ```

 To use this Docker image it has to be build and uploaded to a repository.
-E.g. to push this image to the official repo for the user *luebken* you would use:
+E.g. to push this image to the Giant Swarm registry:

 ```
-$ docker build -t luebken/currentweather .
+$ docker build -t registry.giantswarm.io/luebken/currentweather .
-$ docker push luebken/currentweather
+$ docker push registry.giantswarm.io/luebken/currentweather
 ```

 To test this setup locally you first have to start a container of the official 'redis' image.
 Afterwards you have to start a container from your currentweather image and link it with the redis container:

 ```
 $ docker run -d --name redis redis
-$ docker run  -i -p 1337:1337 --link redis:redis luebken/currentweather
+$ docker run  -i -p 1337:1337 --link redis:redis registry.giantswarm.io/luebken/currentweather
 ```

 ## Define dependency